code2end/psapient-assessment/Readme.md

 - Theatre Partners will be doing offline bookings that needs to be updated with the online system

+- All dates and time to remain in UTC and conversions to LocalDateTime for internationalization.

 ### Notes :

 - Auth and session tables are not included in the ER-model as auth will be managed by API Gateway

 - Auditing tables are not included here, can be done via asynchronous event system like kafka or using internal libraries like envers.

+- Localization and Internationalization has been added for discussion in non-functional discussion and have not been considered in the main architecture.

-- Leaving comments and reviews for movies as it will add complexity to the system.
+- Leaving offers, comments and reviews for movies as it will add complexity to the system.
 Movies will be displayed based on user preferences and movie ratings.

 - Pre calculated data contains the movies and theaters based on pre-registered user preferences like location, genre, rating, theatre preference etc.